Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 Four years ago, Tim turned his attention to new forms of music, sound creation and digital platforms once again, re-sparking his whole passion for sound design.
 He launched himself back into that world in a deep way, with a new hearing experience and understanding of sound after his years of musical exploration.
 More recently, living in Berlin has really opened his ears and eyes to new realms of artistic excellence and possibility.
 He is also keenly watching the how community based enterprises and the art world are growing closer together.

-Co-creator, Producer, Editor, Stories For Impact Coordinator and Facilitator
+Co-creator, Environmental Storyteller, Stories For Impact Coordinator

 Cinematographer / Editor